 Variance.
 Variance and the Design of Experiments Contents Variance The F Statistic The Analysis of Variance Power and Sensitivity Designing Experiments - Independent Groups Improving Experimental Designs Using Covariates with Independent Groups Designs Correlated Groups Designs Repeated Measures and Order Effects Complete versus Partial Counterbalancing The Bottom Line Variance When you look at the data from an experiment, the first thing you may notice is that the numbers are not all the same, even for the same condition or the same subject.

 There is variability.
 Variance is a statistic that measures variability.
 Variance is a measure of variability that can be divided into portions.
-In other words, when we see variability in the data, we want to know where that variability comes from, and whether something important has happened.
-The F Statistic.
 ANOVA - Statistics Solutions.
 Meaning of SS (Ho true) 22.214.171.124.
 1-Way ANOVA calculations.
 One-Way ANOVA.
 How To Calculate and Understand Analysis of Variance (ANOVA) F Test.
 Between Groups Calculator.
 Click here to start ANOVA data entryClick here for copy & paste data entry You might guess that the size of maple leaves depends on the location of the trees.

 For example, that maple leaves under the shade of tall oaks are smaller than the maple leaves from trees in the prairie and that maple leaves from trees in median strips of parking lots are smaller still.
 To test this hypothesis you collect several (say 7) groups of 10 maple leaves from different locations.
 Group A is from under the shade of tall oaks; group B is from the prairie; group C from median strips of parking lots, etc.